SIT is committed to ensuring you have the information you need to successfully access funding for your graduate education.

 US students and permanent residents are encouraged to learn about the Public Service Loan Forgiveness Program and income-based repayment plans.

-SIT’s Financial Aid Office provides guidance on all aspects of funding your degree throughout the application process and during your degree program.
-We are dedicated to providing financial aid to as many students as possible and to ensuring our students have the information they need to successfully access funding for their graduate education.
+SIT’s Financial Aid Office provides guidance on all aspects of graduate financial aid throughout the application process and during your program.
+We are dedicated to providing financial aid to as many students as possible and to ensuring our students have the information they need to successfully access grad school funding.

 If you are an international student, please visit the international student services section of the website to learn how to apply for financial aid.